-Due to these two interacting dimensions, we propose two hypotheses:
+On these two interacting dimentions, we propose two hypotheses on the mechanism of flood mitigation support:

 H1: The level of informed objective risk determines individuals’ support for overall flood mitigation.
 Specifically, individuals who are at higher flood risks are more likely than others to support overall flood mitigation.